 Amazing Grace Crop Maze - flowers, Other fruit or veg, gift shop,

-concessions / refreshment stand, porta-potties are available, picnic area,
+concessions or refreshment stand, porta-potties are available, picnic area,

 face painting, jumping pillow, petting zoo, farm animals, birthday parties,